Chema22R/portfolio/README.md

 # Personal Web Server
 This application is the front page of my personal server, in which users can access my personal projects, as well as view my curriculum.

-Check out a real example of the application from [here](http://chema22r.duckdns.org).
+Check out a real example of the application from [here](https://chema22r.com).

 ## Setup and Run
 1. Download the source code
 2. Install the node modules executing `npm run i`
-3. Execute one of the following commands
+3. Execute one of the following commands to build the application
-    - `npm start` to run the application in live-reload mode (development)
+    - `npm run build` (production)
-    - `npm run build` to build the application (production)
+    - `npm run build:dev` (development)
+4. The build code can be found in `./client/dist`

 ## Directories Structure
 ```